PharmaLedger-IMI/quorum-node-metrics-exporter/README.md

 You can import the Grafana Dashboard from [here](./docs/grafana_dashboard_peers_overview.json)

-Metrics are provided for current peers connected peers and for well known peers defined in the configuration.
+Metrics are provided for current connected peers and for well known peers defined in the configuration.

-See below:

-- Between approx. 11:27 and 11:30 peer `5cc...` was not connected with our node.
-- Between approx. 11:30 and 11:32 our node was not connected to any peer.
-Starting from 11:32 some peers connected to our node via an inbound connection.

 ![Grafana Dashboard](./docs/grafana_dashboard_peers_overview.png)